code-gems/panda-wbc/packages/panda-flag/README.md

 # Welcome to Panda Flag
 Panda Flag is a Lit based web component that adds flags to your UI.
-Extremaly light-weight and easy to use.
+Extremely lightweight and easy to use.
 Enjoy!

 ### Installation